runekaagaard/django-hypergen/README.rst

 ========

 - **Composable** - structure your app with ...
 TADAAA ... python functions
-- **Less infrastructure** - take a break from npm, npx, yarn, webpack, parcel, react, redux, gulp, template tags, angular, vue and friends
+- **Less infrastructure** - take a break from npm, npx, yarn, webpack, parcel, react, redux, gulp, angular, vue and friends
 - **Build truly singlepage apps** - avoid abstraction gaps to a template language and javascript
 - **Async not needed** - uses the vanilla Django Request-Response cycle
 - **Automatic (de)serialization** - use python builtin types and move on